In the twentieth century, two groups of people figured out how to turn ordinary performance into extraordinary results.

 The lineage matters because it reveals that Deliberate Work isn't a buzzword or a new spin on existing ideas.
 It's the resolution of a conversation that two intellectual traditions have been having—separately—for over a century.

 Deliberate Practice proved that expertise is built, not born.
 That was revolutionary.
 Systems Design proved that excellence can be engineered into the work itself.
 That was equally revolutionary.
-But for decades, the people studying how individuals improve and the people studying how systems improve never connected their work.
+But for decades, the people studying how individuals improve and the people studying how systems improve never connected their work—even when, as with Simon, the same person worked in both traditions.

 The result is the landscape most business owners inhabit today: they invest in training that doesn't transfer, implement processes that ignore the humans executing them, and depend on heroic effort from a few key people to hold it all together.
 They're stuck choosing between developing their people and designing their systems—when the answer requires both.